mitmedialab/tidzam-video/README.md

 A worker config chunk is as follows:
 ```
    {
-        "workername" : "name",				#The name of the worker
+        "workername" : The name of the worker,
-        "port":	25223,						#The port of this worker
+        "port":	The port of this worker,
-        "jobname": "multistreamer",				#The job running on this worker
+        "jobname": The job running on this worker,
-        "debuglevel": 3,						#The requested debuglevel
+        "debuglevel": The requested loglevel,
-        "jobdata":"cfg/multi_stream_test.json",	#The setup data, depends of the job
+        "jobdata":The setup data, depends of the job,
         "outputmethod":"distribute" or "duplicate",
         "output": [list of output worker name]
      }